S-map Online FAQ

 Why isn’t there national coverage for S-Map?

 S-map is a substantial project that needs the financial support of many stakeholders.
-It is our aim to complete full coverage of New Zealand by 2017.
+It is our aim to complete full coverage of New Zealand by 2030.
 To achieve this, we need to work with other organisations.
-Please contact us if you which to fund futher S-map work.
+Please contact us if you wish to fund further S-map work.

 When is region X going to be completed?